kevinkeithley/cs120-kkeithley/notuber/README.md

 Shared thoughts with Christian Widmark and Valerie (not sure what her last name is).

 Def took a few hours on this one.
 Maybe 3, 4?

+# The Ride-Hailing Service, Part 3
+I believe all aspects of the work have been implemented correctly.
+I did the bare minimum on this lab XD.

+Shared thoughts with final project group.

+Probably took several hours to complete.